MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams.md

 ms.topic: reference
 keywords: Share Teams Share-to-Teams
 ---
-# Creating a Share to Teams embedded button
+# Create a Share-to-Teams button for your website

 >[!NOTE]
 > * Only the desktop versions of Edge and Chrome are supported.